UPDATED January 15, 2021

 Q: If I am eligible to live in residence, may I still have a preferred roommate?

-We will only be offering single room accommodation during the fall semester in residence.
-Room assignments are now complete for eligible applicants, and therefore we can no longer accommodate suitemate/live-near requests.
+A: No, we will only be offering single room accommodation during the fall semester in residence.

 Q: If I am granted residence because I meet one of the eligibility requirements, where will I be assigned?
 Will residence assignments still be done by academic program?